ros-tooling/keyboard_handler/docs/design/keyboard_handler.md

 value could contain '\0' value representing null terminator in regular strings. i.e it is not possible to treat such sequence of bytes as regular strings.

-###Specific of handling input from keyboard on POSIX compatible platforms
+### Specific of handling input from keyboard on POSIX compatible platforms
-POSIX systems support two basic modes of input: canonical and noncanonical.
+POSIX systems support two basic modes of input: canonical and non-canonical.
 In canonical input processing mode, terminal input is processed in lines terminated by newline '\n', EOF, or EOL characters.
 No input can be read until an entire line has been typed by the user.
 Most programs use canonical input mode, because this gives the user a way to edit input line by line